Steve Kloves

-Stephen Keith Kloves (born March 18, 1960) is an American filmmaker.
-He wrote and directed the 1989 film The Fabulous Baker Boys and is mainly known for his adaptations of novels, especially for all but one of the Harry Potter films (the exception being Harry Potter and the Order of the Phoenix) and for Wonder Boys, for which he was nominated for the Academy Award for Best Adapted Screenplay.
+Stephen Keith Kloves (born March 18, 1960) is an American screenwriter, director and producer.
+He wrote and directed the film The Fabulous Baker Boys and is mainly known for his screenplay adaptations of novels, especially for all but one of the Harry Potter films (the exception being The Order of the Phoenix) and for Wonder Boys, for which he was nominated for the Academy Award for Best Adapted Screenplay.

-Life and career
+Early life

 Kloves, born in Austin, Texas, grew up in Sunnyvale, California, where he graduated from Fremont High School.
 He attended the University of California, Los Angeles but dropped out when he was not admitted into the film school in his third year.
-As an unpaid intern for a Hollywood agent, he gained attention for a screenplay he wrote called Swings.
-This led to a meeting where he successfully pitched Racing with the Moon (1984).